rdmueller/aoc-2018/README.md

 ## Documentation

 As you can see in the above repository structure, each folder contains a `description.adoc`.
-It would be great if everybody could explain h(er|is) solution with a short description.
+It would be great if everybody could explain their solution with a short description.

 ## Questions?